-Megan and Jake have been through this many times before, or rather Megan has been through this many times before: She asks Jake if he can pick up his clothes rather than leaving scattered on the bedroom floor, he does, for about a week, but then goes back to his old ways.
-But it's not just about clothes, it can be about almost anything that Megan asks Jake to do — glasses left on the kitchen counter, windows left open.
+Megan and Jake have been through this many times before, or rather Megan has been through this many times before: She asks Jake if he can pick up his clothes rather than leaving them scattered on the bedroom floor.
+He does, for about a week, but then goes back to his old ways.
+But it's not just about clothes, it can be about almost anything that Megan asks Jake to do—glasses left on the kitchen counter, windows left open.
 Megan tries not to sound like the nagging mommy, but nothing seems to work.
 She is getting fed up.

 A request, seeming agreement, but then no follow-through.
 A common problem for couples that can be an ongoing source of frustration and trigger arguments that all too easily take on a parent-child quality.
 Here are some of the reasons that things breakdown: